-Every Friday night the members met for Divine Office and talk from the priests, and they met once per month.
+Every Friday night the members met for Divine Office and talks from the priests, and they held a formal meeting once a month.
 Members attended university lectures by the Dominican priests and hosted retreats.
 Another chapter was formed in Santa Fe.

 1960's - changes of vatican II